system76/tech-docs/src/models/thelio-mega-r1.0/repairs.md

 5. The `PMBD` port on the Thelio-IO board should connect to an adapter:
     - The red wire on the four-port connector should be on the bottom on the Thelio-IO board.
-    - The other side of the cable connects to the adapter, with the red wire on the top left and the blue pair immeditaely following.
+    - The other side of the cable connects to the adapter, with the red wire on the top left, the blue pair immeditaely following the red pair, and a black wire on the right.

 ![Power button wiring adapter](./img/power-wiring-adapter.webp)